-Reducing network utilisation, through network impedance or load changes in the ST supply area, could result in a change in network losses.
-However, the network options are all expected to only marginally reduce network losses and both to a similar degree.
+Reducing network utilisation, through network impedance or load changes in the ST supply area could result in a change in network losses.
+The network options are, however, are all expected to only marginally reduce network losses and both to a similar degree.